Guidance and help for community plans

 Community plans can:

-• influence local councils and service providers and provide evidence of the type of things that people want in their communities and what they see as important
+• influence local councils and service providers by providing evidence of the type of things that people want and see as important in their communities

 • provide clear evidence of community aspirations and priorities